 - Does other representations of refugee and asylum seekers conflict with the way this group represents themselves

 - A review of existing survey data on public attitudes towards truth

 I am being funding by Social Statistics in the School of Social Sciences.

 I completed a British Psychological Society accredited BSc degree in Psychology in 2016 from Manchester Metropolitan University.
-I then went on to study MSc Psychology (by research).
+I then went on to study MSc Psychology (by research) achieving distinction.

 My research thesis examined the role of an urban allotment in the place-making of refugees here in the UK.
-Whilst the project was centered around examining the relationship between displaced people and place the project highlighted issues around misrepresentation of refugees in the media and misuse of the word ‘integration’ within policy and public discourse.
+Whilst the project was centred around examining the relationship between displaced people and place the project highlighted issues around misrepresentation of refugees in the media and misuse of the word ‘integration’ within policy and public discourse.
 Furthermore the project examined the representation of marginalised groups in academic research and the question of whether academic research only marginalises further.
 This project was then winner of British Psychological Society, Community Psychology Student Researcher 2017.
 Since winning the competition I have written a blog piece about the research and presented the findings at the Community Psychology AGM.

-Throughout my studies I have been a volunteer at the Rochdale Youth Offending Service and with a local charity in Manchester that aims to provide emotional, social and practical support to asylum seekers and refugees.
+Throughout my studies I have been a volunteer at a local Youth Offending Service and with a local charity in Manchester that aims to provide emotional, social and practical support to asylum seekers and refugees.
 Within both these roles I have worked alongside, supported and researched groups of people who are consistently misrepresented within policy and public discourse.